kuriwaki/modern-weighting-2021/README.md

 -   4-Year (3): 15%
 -   Post-grad (4): 10%

+Using raking, create weights that satisfy these marginal distributions.

+    #> Joining, by = c("ID", "weight", "weight_cumulative")

 ![](README_files/figure-gfm/cces_rake_weights-1.png)<!-- -->

 Q: Intuitively, what is the assumption we need to make for raking to